Solrys/Instacart-Analysis-by-Pandavas/README.md

 ## Database
-For this project we have chosen to use PostgreSQL to hold our database.
+For this project we created and AWS RDS instance connected to pgAdmin to store our database.
+By using AWS we were able to ease the process of sharing the database amongst team members.

-We currently have five related tables in our database, but that is expected to change as we begin to work with and transform our data.
-The database contains tables holding information on store aisles, departments, products in an order, orders, and available products.
+We have increased to six related tables containing data on aisles, departments, products in an order, orders, products, and customers.

 <img src="erd_diagram_v2.PNG" width="400" height="240"/>

-** Since the creation of the above ERD, the project has gained an additional dataset for customer segmentation - 'Customers.csv'.
-The dataset is already featured within the machine learning notebook and a new ERD will be updated in the next segment.
+Six additional tables have been created to analyze the data.
+A table named customer_score_counts containing the number of customers in each customer score from 4 to 100.
+Tables containg the number of orders for each department, number of orders by gender, and number of orders and reorders by product have also been created.
+A table named user_reorder_counts has also been created.
+This table bins users into ranges of 1-18 reorders, 18-35, 36-53, and 54-70 reorders and counts the number of users in each range to determine most users are in the lower ranges.

 # Machine Learning models
 For our project, we will be using Unsupervised learning algorithms like K-means for customer segmentation and product segmentation.
 For Predictive analytics, we will be using deep learning Neural Networks.